valleyofdoom/PC-Tuning/README.md

 > [!NOTE]
 > To the maintainers and contributors, the features and options should be tested as listed in the table above.
 It is inevitable that more steps are required to achieve the same goal with operating system updates and upgrades over time (e.g. manual maintenance of a list of services relating to disabling Windows Defender).

-## 11.6.
-Installing Drivers
+<h2 id="installing-drivers">11.6.
+Installing Drivers</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 - I would advise against installing drivers via Windows Update as they can be outdated compared to the ones provided by the vendor.
 Driver updates via Windows Update should be blocked if ``disable driver installation via windows update`` was disabled in section [11.5.
-Merging Registry Options](#115-merging-registry-options)
+Merging Registry Options](#merging-registry-options)

 - See [Chipset Device "Drivers" (= INF files) | Fernando](https://winraid.level1techs.com/t/intel-chipset-device-drivers-inf-files/30920)

 - GPU drivers will be installed in section [11.24.
-Graphics Driver](#1124-graphics-driver) so do not install them at this stage
+Graphics Driver](#graphics-driver) so do not install them at this stage

 - You can find drivers by searching for drivers that are compatible with your device's HWID.
 See [media/device-hwid-example.png](/assets/images/find-driver-key-example.png) in regard to finding your HWID in Device Manager for a given device